 Normally it is expected that the coordinates in TURTLE are x, xprime, y and yprime.
 One can specify whether the x and y axes of the position in TURTLE should be interpreted differently.
-The following options are supported for axesWithSign: x-y, -xy, y-x, yx, y-x, -yx, -y-x.
+The following options are supported for axesWithSign: x-y, -xy, -x-y, yx, y-x, -y-x.